-This bill addresses the management and responsibilities associated with the abandonment of pipelines in Minnesota.
+This bill addresses the management and responsibilities associated with abandoned pipelines in Minnesota.
 It amends Minnesota Statutes 2024, section 216G.02, by adding new subdivisions that define key terms such as "Commissioner" and "Pipeline abandonment."
 The bill establishes a framework for pipeline owners, requiring them to notify landowners at least 60 days before ceasing operations and to remove abandoned infrastructure within specified timeframes.
-It also outlines the responsibilities of pipeline owners regarding land restoration and the management of invasive species following abandonment.
+It also outlines the responsibilities of pipeline owners regarding land restoration and the removal of invasive species, as well as the process for landowners to request the removal or retention of abandoned pipelines.

 Statutes affected: Introduction: 216G.02